vinaya-class/vinaya-class.github.io/src/03-sexual-conduct.md

 After completing *mānatta* he can only be rehabilitated as a bhikkhu in regular standing by a community meeting of at least 20 bhikkhus.
-He is not required to stay at that particular monaster after having received rehabilitation.
+He is not required to stay at that particular monastery after having received rehabilitation.

 If he commits another sanghadisesa before rehabilitation, he must inform a bhikkhu and ask a Sangha of at least four to 'send him back to the beginning.'